Why So Many Are Turning to the Liturgical Worship

 "For many Protestant little church traditions have all but abandoned the celebration and practice of the sacraments, some young adults or experiencing a resurgence of interest in learning about the sacred practices in the bounty of grace inherent within them.
 The sacraments offer a rich, multi-sensory worship experience that engages the whole person…" (39)

 "Often the young adults I interviewed spoke about the history of the church negatively, as a record of schisms over secondary doctrines.
 One person said, "I want to affirm what Christians have always believed in every age through the common faith in a common creed."
 This gracious orthodoxy is rooted in an ecumenical longing to affirm the historic, universal creeds of the church.
 They believe that by focusing on essentials of the faith, the creeds have the power to unite believers from different backgrounds instead of separating them.
 (Pages 40-41)

 "A final reason young adults are embracing liturgy is that the ancient practices of the church provide an anchor for their faith in a world of constant change."
 (41)

 The author closes his book by focusing on liturgical practices.
 No one reading these words, who is living in our technological age, can reject the premise of the book: that life is moving in an extraordinarily fast and even unhealthy pace.
-In such days, theological reflection and meditation that nourishes the soul have little to no place in our lives.
-Liturgy, rightly and faithfully practiced, in both church and home, corporate life and personal life, establishes an ancient but every new rhythm of life.
-This rhythm of life not only teaches us the truths of our faith but, if appropriated by faith and with prayer, shapes our lives on the very life of Jesus of Nazareth.
+In such days, theological reflection and meditation that nourish the soul have little to no place in our lives.
+Liturgy, rightly and faithfully practiced, in both church and home, corporate life, and personal life, establishes an ancient but every new rhythm of life.
+This rhythm of life not only teaches us the truths of our faith but if appropriated by faith and with prayer, shapes our lives on the very life of Jesus of Nazareth.
 And that may be the greatest contribution that liturgical renewal brings to us today.

 Photo credit: ©GettyImages/DmitriMaruta